 The Council’s IT team had made a conscious decision to focus on building its website in 2016 to a standard that truly represented its members.
 In making this decision, it was acknowledged that some infrastructure needs would be set aside until the website project was completed.

 As a result, aging technology was impacting applications, and restricting the way that the Council’s staff worked.
 Users worked on ‘clunky’ laptops and desktops.
-Collaboration was limited, and mobile working almost impossible.
+The collaboration was limited, and mobile working almost impossible.
 The IT team was not seen in a positive light within the organisation.